NVE/ebm/docs/source/user_guide/getting_started.rst

 What version of ebm are we running?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once installed, you need to setup input files with all the parameters required to  run ``ebm``.
+Once installed, you need to setup input files with all the parameters required to  run ``EBM``.
 But before we do that, let's check if ebm is working properly.
 Open a terminal (powershell) and type:

 .. code-block:: bash